julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, March 01, 2025.
+Sunday, March 02, 2025.
 Quote of the day:

-> "Be kind, for everyone you meet is fighting a hard battle." - Ian MacLaren
+> "People disparage knowing and the intellectual life, and urge doing.
+I am content with knowing, if only I could know." - Ralph Waldo Emerson